-Deposits and investments are categorized according to custodial credit risk as either (a) insured or collateralized with securities held by the District or by its agent in the District's name, (b) collateralized with securities held by the pledging financial institution's trust department or agent in the District's name, or (c) uncollateralized.
+Deposits and investments are to be disclosed as exposed to custodial credit risk if they are not covered by depository insurance, and the deposits are either (a) collateralized with securities held by the pledging financial institution, (b) collateralized with securities held by the pledging financial institution's trust department or agent but not in the District's name, or (c) uncollateralized.

-At December 31, 2019, the District's cash and cash equivalents totaled \$1,427,812, inclusive of \$100 in petty cash.
-The District's bank deposit balances were \$1,431,671, of which \$1,090,208 was covered by the Federal Deposit Insurance Corporation and \$341,463 was covered by collateral held by the District's agent, a third-party financial institution, in the District's name.
+At December 31, 2020, the District's cash and cash equivalents totaled \$1,367,766, inclusive of \$100 in petty cash.
+The District's bank deposit balances were \$1,405,901, of which \$1,248,203 was covered by the Federal Deposit Insurance Corporation and \$157,698 was covered by collateral held by the District's agent, a third-party financial institution, in the District's name.